danhamill/Sandbar_TimeSeries/mc_variability.md

 # Marble Canyon Sample Size Analysis

 ## Problem Statement
 Since 1990 NAU and USGS have been monitoring sandbars in Marble to determine how Glen Canyon Dam operations affect the size and volumes of exposed sand.
-Initially, 12 long-term monitoring sites (Table 1) were estabilished as representative sample of the sandbars within Marble CAnyon.
-The selected montoring sites were spaitally distributed throughout Marble Canyon and were surveyed using total stations at irregular time intervals to determine sand volumes.
-In 2002, an addtional 11 sandbars were selected for long-term monitoring (Table 1) in efforts to obtain a sample that is more resprenative of Marble Canyon.
-These sites were choosen using expert judgement and typically contained large volumes of sand.
-Finally in 2008, an additional 4 sites (Table 1) were selected for long-term monitoring.
-The effects of increasing sample size on long-term trends of sandbar volumes is largely unknown and will be anayzed throghout this vignette.
-The data used in this anasis were collected between 11/2003 and 1/2016.
+Initially, 12 long-term monitoring sites (Table 1) were established as a representative sample of the sandbars within Marble Canyon.
+The selected monitoring sites were spatially distributed throughout Marble Canyon and were surveyed using total stations at irregular time intervals to determine sand volumes.
+In 2002, an additional 11 sandbars were selected for long-term monitoring (Table 1) in efforts to obtain a sample that is more respective of Marble Canyon.
+These sites were chosen using expert judgment and typically contained large volumes of sand.
+Finally, in 2008, an additional 4 sites (Table 1) were selected for long-term monitoring.
+The effects of increasing sample size on long-term trends of sandbar volumes are largely unknown and will be analyzed throughout this vignette.
+The data used in this analysis were collected between 11/2003 and 1/2016.

 #### Table 1: Marble Canyon Monitoring sites
 | Sites Added in 1990 |Sites Added in 2002|Sites added in 2008|